Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

 Paulo Barbosa Marques is a chartered clinical and forensic psychologist and a law enforcement officer.
-He began his law enforcement career serving as a frontline police officer in the Public Security Police (PSP) and later as a criminal investigator at the Criminal Investigation Department – Organized Crime Brigade.
-Paulo recently joined the Immigration and Borders Service (SEF) as a trainee inspector.
+He began his law enforcement career serving as a frontline police officer in the Polícia de Segurança Pública (PSP) and later as a criminal investigator at the Criminal Investigation Department – Organized Crime Brigade.
+Paulo is now an inspector at the Serviço de Estrangeiros e Fronteiras (SEF), the Portuguese Immigration and Borders Service.
 He holds a Master’s in Law and Security from the Faculty of Law - NOVA University of Lisbon, a postgraduate diploma in Internal Security, and a Licentiate degree in Psychology.
 Over the past years, his research has focused on the police officers, prosecutors and judges perceptions of investigative interviewing operational practices and training needs in Portugal.
 Paulo regularly presents at conferences to both academics and practitioners.

 Mauro Paulino is currently a coordinator at Mind, Institute of Clinical and Forensic Psychology (Lisbon, Portugal).
 He is also a forensic psychologist consultant at the Instituto Nacional de Medicina Legal e Ciências Forenses, I.P.
 (Gabinete Médico-Legal e Forense Península Setúbal).
 Mauro received his Master's degree in Legal Medicine and Forensic Sciences at the University of Lisbon, Faculty of Medicine completing his research in the field of spousal violence.
 He is a PhD student at the Faculty of Psychology and Education Sciences, University of Coimbra (Portugal).
 He is also a member of the Center for Research in Neuropsychology and Cognitive Behavioral Intervention (CINEICC) and the Psychological Assessment and Psychometrics Laboratory (PsyAssessmentLab).
 He is an author and coordinator of several books and is a guest lecturer at various national and international universities.